ta0kira/zeolite/README.md

   # Output the line numbers missed by the tests.
   zeolite --missed-lines traces.csv your/module1 your/module2
   ```

+  Note that `--missed-lines` *does not* account for which module's test was
+  responsible for covering a line during the tests.
+For example, if you run
+  `zeolite -t --log-traces traces.csv your/module1 your/module2` and
+  `your/module2` depends on `your/module1`, tests from `your/module2` that
+  execute `your/module1` code will contribute to `your/module1`'s coverage.

 ## Compiler Pragmas and Macros